SlavisaVujanic/Alati-i-metode-vestacke-inteligencije-i-softverskog-inzenjerstva/README.md

 # Aircraft Performance

-This application is used to calculate the performance of aircraft, more precisely their engines, which is very important in mechanical engineering.
+This application is used to calculate the performance of aircraft, more precisely their engines, which is very important in mechanical engineering.The application has the ability to export calculated data to a PDF file.

 ## Account Types